444A49/ma2findings/README.md

 I don't know why, but the MA2 doesn't accept commands as soon as serial mode is enabled.
 I added a 10 second delay on all my scripts to give it enough time to finalize the boot process.

+### FCC mode

+FCC mode can be forced in the AC via the RC.
+The process is a bit more convoluted than usual and it's not permanent, so you'll need to do it on every flight.
+Follow these steps:

+1) Connect the RC to a computer/phone/anything that can run `comm_serialtalk.py`.
+2) Let the RC and AC connect to each other
+3) Run the following command: `TODO`
+4) On the FlyApp, open the transmission tab and verify that the string `1km` is above the grey line.

 ### Parameters

 To set a param, issue the following command: